Clouding of consciousness: Cancer and chemotherapy

-Patients undergoing chemotherapy often present with brain fog, a complication of the all-encompassing damage done to the brain and body over the course of treatment.
-This can be exacerbated by additional side effects of treatment, including sleep cycle impairment, dietary issues, fatigue, and imbalanced mood.
+Symptoms can be exacerbated by additional side effects of treatment, including sleep cycle impairment, dietary issues, fatigue, and imbalanced mood.
 Though therapeutic treatments are not yet widely available, common recommendations for accelerating neuro-regeneration include regular physical exercise, proper sleep and nutrition, stress reduction, and engagement in pleasurable activity.

+Criticism and counterarguments

+Research published in 2017 in Neuroscience & Biobehavioral Reviews criticized the results of earlier meta-analyses and studies for their inconsistent assessment and control methods and for being broadly cross-sectional: there was no real means by which age, cancer severity, or prior treatment could be accounted for in determining the degree to which the effects of chemotherapy on cognitive function were real.
+That same meta-analysis found no significant difference in magnitude between the reported neurocognitive impairment of cancer survivors who underwent chemotherapy and those who did not.
+Additionally, little difference was shown between the moderating effect of time on cognitive impairment between those two groups, though statistical complications that may have affected such determination were acknowledged.

 Chronic fatigue

 In chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis, the CDC's recommended criteria for diagnosis include that one of the following symptoms must be present: